Skip to Content

 Key Takeaways

-• Choose an appropriate tank size and setup proper temperature gradients for the enclosure.
+• To provide a suitable environment for your baby corn snake, consider a 5-10 gallon tank as recommended for hatchlings, and optimal corn snake housing requirements.
+Choose an appropriate tank size and setup proper temperature gradients for the enclosure.

 • Feed an appropriately sized pinky mouse every 5-7 days at first, then increase prey size as the snake grows.